radelbrunn/M7012E-Pervasive-Computing/README.md

     * The Text component on the blackboard where the description is displayed.
 It is found in Stage Root -> Blackboard -> Canvas -> Description
 * TC (Timer Component)
     * A component that deals with timing and delays.
 Should be at the root in the scene heirarchy with a TimerScript attached.
-* Controler
+* Controller
-    * A Reference to the GameControler at the root.
+    * A Reference to the GameController at the root.
 * Path To Level
     * A string path to the json file describing the level.
 The current four levels are found at:
         * Math level 1: ./Assets/Levels/matlevel1.json